MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/hotpatch.md

 - Reduces the time exposed to security risks and change windows, and easier patch orchestration with Azure Update Manager.

->[!IMPORTANT]
->Hotpatch for Azure-Arc enabled servers is available for a free trial period, but after the period ends, you must enter one of the following pricing plans: <!--Get links for pricing plans.--->

 ## Supported platforms

 ### Azure and Azure Stack HCI virtual machines

-The following table lists the exact combinations of publisher, OS offer, and SKU that support Hotpatching for Windows Server 2022 and WIndwos Server 2025 on Azure.
-Guest virtual machines (VMs) you create on Azure Stack HCI using these combinations also support Hotpatching.
+The following table lists the exact combinations of publisher, OS offer, and SKU that support Hotpatching for Windows Server 2022 and Windows Server 2025 on Azure.
+Virtual machines (VMs) you create on Azure Stack HCI using these combinations also support Hotpatching.

 >[!NOTE]
 >Windows Server container base images, custom images, or any other combination of publisher, offer, and SKU aren't supported.